peteroupc/classic-wallpaper/uielements.md

 ## Notes

 [^1]: The VGA palette has 16 colors, each of which is one of the following: light gray, that is, (192, 192, 192); or each color component is 0 or 255; or each color component is 0 or 128.<br>Windows CE also supports icons with colors limited to the four gray tones of the VGA palette (namely, black or (0,0,0), white or (255,255,255), light gray, and dark gray or (128, 128, 128)).<br>Eight-color icons, although supported by the Windows color icon format like 2- or 16-color icons, are rarely displayed in practice; I am not aware of any video driver for Windows version 3.1 or earlier that supports displaying only eight colors at a time (which is not the case for the CGA, EGA, and VGA video drivers).
 By contrast, the Japanese computers PC-8801 and PC-9801 were equipped with eight-color video cards.
 A traditional color choice for 8-color icons was an 8-color palette where each color component is 0 or 255.<br>The EGA video driver for Windows version 3.1 supports 16 logical colors, but only 15 "physical" colors: the VGA palette is used, except the logical color (192, 192, 192) is missing and often replaced with a dithered mixture of dark gray and "white" (which is one possible way to adapt images colored using the VGA palette to the EGA driver).

+[^1a]: Two display modes with the same screen resolution can differ in their pixel resolution, even if both are meant for displays with the same aspect ratio.
+For example, the pixel resolution of a 320-&times;-200 display mode can be 40 or 48 vertical pixels per inch, even if both are intended for displays with the 4:3 aspect ratio typical in 2000 and earlier.

 [^2]:  In this case, if the button is a toolbar button with a thin border, the button's inner background involved in the mixed-value appearance is surrounded by an additional 1-pixel thick edge drawn in the button face color.